Magicflex PL 75/3.5

 Summary

-The Magicflex PL 75/3.5, like the original double Gauss for the Rolleiflex 3.5, shows an outstanding level of aberration correction: spherical, chromatic, and coma are all very well controlled.
+Staying true to the Rolleiflex tradition, it offers an exceptional level of aberration correction, with spherical, chromatic, and coma aberrations all very well controlled.

 Sample Images